EaminC/Proof-of-cache/README.md

-# VLLM Intermediate State Inspector
+# Transformer Intermediate State Inspector

 A powerful tool for analyzing intermediate states and token trajectories in Transformer models.
 Enables deep exploration of the internal workings of models and tracking the evolution of specific tokens across layers.